 Our captive Whooping Cranes are laying eggs – breeding season is here!

-A tradition at the International Crane Foundation is to follow our “Egg Score Card,” which tracks the Whooping Crane eggs from our captive flock and wild nests in Wisconsin.
+A tradition at the International Crane Foundation is to follow our “Egg Score Card,” which tracks the Whooping Crane eggs from our captive flock, as well as wild Whooping Crane nests in Wisconsin.

-Whooping Crane eggs laid at the International Crane Foundation (Final update 6/22/16)
+Whooping Crane eggs laid at the International Crane Foundation (6/15/15)